ROCm/MIVisionX/amd_openvx_extensions/amd_custom/README.md

 write output out_tensor_1.bin

 ```
+* To run the gdf using runvx use the command "runvx example.gdf"
-After running the gdf using the runvx utility, you can see the out_tensor_1.bin will have the same data as input tensor
+* After running the gdf using the runvx utility, you can see the out_tensor_1.bin will have the same data as input tensor

-### Example 2: using custom extension with example "Copy" function and GPU backend
+### Example 2: Using custom extension with example "Copy" function and GPU backend

 To show the usage of custom extension an example function to "Copy" is implemented in custom_lib module.
 The follwing is the gdf to test it using runvx utility